kreuzwerker/yess/README.md

 # Yubikey enabled secret sharing (`yess`)

 `yess` enables splitting secrets into shares using a threshold schema that requires e.g. 3 out of 4 shares to successfully recombine.
 These shares are furthermore encrypted using the [PIV](https://en.wikipedia.org/wiki/FIPS_201) interface of [compatible](https://www.yubico.com/products/compare-products-series/) Yubikeys.
-This enables workflows where shares are protected by physical devices that are hard to clone and can be protected through additional security measures (e.g. safes).
+This enables workflows where shares are protected by physical devices that are hard to clone and can be protected through additional physical security measures (e.g. safes).
 Since only a subset of devices is neccessary to recombine, operations are still possible even if a devices breaks or get lost.

 **DO NOT USE THIS TOOL FOR ++ANY++ PURPOSE YET - REVIEW(S) ARE STILL PENDING**